SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

-fdsnws is a server that provides event, station and data availability information by FDSN Web Services (:cite:t:`fdsn`) from a SeisComP database and waveforms from a :ref:`global_recordstream` source.
+fdsnws is a server that provides event, station and data availability information from a |scname| database and waveforms from a :ref:`global_recordstream` source. fdsnws implements standards defined by :cite:t:`fdsn`.
+Some other data centers offering FDSNWS are listed in :cite:t:`fdsn-datacenters`.

 .. caution::
    If you expose the FDSN Web Service as a public service, make sure that